Mexico Travel Guide › Best Baja Wineries

 13. Viña de Frannes

 A boutique winery established by Ernesto Álvarez Morphy Camou, the founder of Château Camou (which is next door).
 The famed Bordeaux-based winemaker Michel Rolland acts as a consultant.
-Viña de Frannes winery is a little off the beaten path, but you’ll likely have the place to yourself.
+Viña de Frannes winery is a little off the beaten path, where it can be enjoyed in solitude.
 The tasting room is a real highlight of the valley, a raised, minimalist-style wood and glass cube.

 Best Wine – Pater – Limited production Cabernet Sauvignon, aged 18 months in French oak.